-On a whim, I bought my first moto over a 15 years ago.
-A shiny blue Suzuki stole my heart and and before long my weekends were consumed with endless track-days and multi-day tours across US.
-I was fortunate to have a family and a partner that supported my passion and held the fort while I was gone for days in search of the best twisties North America had to offer.
+On a whim, I bought my first moto over 15 years ago.
+A shiny blue Suzuki stole my heart and before long my weekends were consumed with endless track-days and multi-day tours across US.
+I was fortunate to have a partner that supported my passion and held the fort while I was gone for days in search of the best twisties North America had to offer.
 A decade and few bikes later my son was born and, like many riders with growing families, I reluctantly shelved the racing leathers and sold the big adventure bike.
 I couldn’t give up riding all together however, so to compromise I decided to focus on ‘safer’ off-road trail riding closer to home.
 The bug for speed, adventure and competition didn’t entirely disappear, life just moved the goal posts a little further out.

 Years gone by and increasingly enamored with off-road riding, I spent years enviously watching Dakar Rally and scouring YouTube for motorcycle rally videos.
 By now, totally captured with allure of off-road adventure, I emptied my AirMiles account, hopped on a plane to Peru and joined the 2019 DAKAR Rally as a spectator.
 The buzz, energy and comradely of the bivouac was like nothing I’d ever experienced before.
 The race bug was back.

 While on the plane back home, I knew that I had to try my hand at off-road rally racing.